luvit/luv/README.md

 #### Build as static library

-If you want to build luv as a shared library run make with:
+If you want to build luv as a static library run make with:

 ```
 ~/Code/luv> BUILD_MODULE=OFF make